magicsword-io/LOLDrivers/README.md

 * `poetry shell`
 * `cd loldrivers.io && hugo serve`

-# Build site from csv
+# Build yamls from csv

 To build all the yamls from the `drivers.csv` file using `bin/genyaml.py`.
 To do this run: